I diagnose where coherence breaks: in systems, in organizations, and in the gap between how things are supposed to work and how they actually do.

 Coherence is a property of a system in which truth, authority, and continuity reinforce each other over time, reducing the need for corrective effort.
 When systems lose coherence, people absorb the cost.

-I’m not selling a method.
-I’m making the cost visible so the structure can be addressed, instead of asking humans to compensate indefinitely for design failures.
+The goal is to make the structure visible so it can be addressed, instead of asking humans to compensate indefinitely for design failures.

 — JG